How to Lower Industry-Sector Emissions

 Many governments are encouraging the formation of eco-industrial parks.
 Those are locations where different manufacturers cluster together and share resources, allowing for greater economic and environmental efficiencies.
 Parks also open up opportunities for the waste from one industrial practice to be used as an input for another manufacturer.
 For example, at the eco-industrial park in Ulsan, South Korea, steam from an industrial waste incinerator is used to help power a nearby paper mill.
 Also, wastewater from a different petrochemical plant is used as an input in a sewage treatment facility.

 Industrial parks are more common in East Asia.
 According to the IPCC, China’s more than 200 industrial parks will help avoid 111 million tons of CO2-equivalent emissions in 2030.
-That’s around the same number of emissions currently produced by all of Belgium.
+That’s around the same amount of emissions currently produced by all of Belgium.

 Changing how companies make products is an important pathway for reducing emissions.
 So is changing how people use products.
 That’s why many experts advocate developing a more circular economy.